holyjak/blog.jakubholy.net/content/posts/2019-03-01--design-in-java-vs-fp.md

 (_Published originally at the [Telia Engineering blog](https://engineering.telia.no/blog/design-in-java-vs-fp)._)

 I see OOP as a graph of mutable and possibly side-effectful objects, while FP as a compositions of primarily pure, side-effect free functions.
-FP tends to push I/O and other (side-)effects to the edges of the system.
+FP tends to push I/O and other (side-)effects to the edges of the system (e.g. close to where it interacts with the external world - a request handler, ...).
 These are just "cultures" and you are free to create many different designs, aligned with them or not.
 Many even in the OOP world have noticed that spreading mutation and effects all around makes maintenance difficult.
 Still, the culture of the programming language leads you to think in certain ways and more likely to come up with some designs than others.

 Let's look at the problem at hand and what would be the more "natural" way of solving it in Java/OOP and Clojure/FP.